nkapu/handlers/README.md

 node_modules/.bin/jspm install
 ```

-We use JSPM for the front/client-side JavaScript dependency bundling (see http://jspm.io/docs/getting-started.html).
+We use [JSPM](http://jspm.io/docs/getting-started.html) for the front/client-side JavaScript dependency bundling.

----

 Optionally install [Atom](http://atom.io) and then these Atom packages: